ioccc-src/winner/bugs.md

 ## 2004/gavin
 </div>

-### STATUS: compiled executable crashes - please help us fix
-### STATUS: doesn't work with some platforms - please help us fix it
+### STATUS: INABIAF - please **DO NOT** fix
 ### Source code: [2004/gavin/gavin.c](%%REPO_URL%%/2004/gavin/gavin.c)
 ### Information: [2004/gavin//index.html](2004/gavin//index.html)

+This program is x86 linux specific; it is extremely likely that a segmentation fault will occur in other systems but even if it does not it is highly unlikely it will work.
+Below we will give some examples as well as a change that was made to let it compile with clang.

-Segmentation fault will occur in some systems.
-For instance on macOS with the arm64 chip:
+In macOS with the arm64 chip this will segfault:

 ``` <!---sh-->
     ./gavin > kernel